A very unusual postcard for Mauretania. Her image is in 3D. Very rarely see these! Unused.

 Dated February 1947 and thus pre dating her return to service maiden voyage.
 Interesting blurb about this great ship.
 In excellent condition.

 Don’t you just love the Cunard souvenir lapel pins?
 I do, and I think they have a lot of style.
 This pin from the second Mauretania is no exception.
 In very good condition.

 A maiden voyage cover for the “new” RMS Mauretania.
-In excellent condition and comes with an unused postcard of the ship.
+In excellent condition.

 A booklet about QE2 that I haven’t seen before.
 20 pages all in full color.
 One photo per page with a description.
 Dates to the time that the first new suites were added.

 QE2 fare and sailing schedule from 1975.
 16 pages with lots of color interior photo of her in her early years.
 Sailing schedule and fares.
 Prices listed in pounds.

 Transatlantic timetable and fares in the April, 1976, revised edition.
 Over 2 dozen color interior and exterior photos of the great liner.
 Prices in pounds.
 8 pages.

 Not-too-often seen, a postal cachet posted in Clydebank on the occasion of the launch of the “Q4,” aka Queen Elizabeth 2, on September 20, 1967.
 In great condition.

 Hard-to-find postal cachet for the preview cruise of Cunard’s new Queen Elizabeth 2.
 Posted on board at Las Palmas on 26 April 1969, this cover has been signed by Commodore Ron Warwick.